 The Board met seventeen times during the year to consider such matters.
-Further details are provided in the Directors' Report on page 17.
-The Board is supported by the Audit, Remuneration and Nomination Committees, details of which, together with attendance records, can also be found on page 17.
+Further details are provided in the Directors' Report.
+The Board is supported by the Audit, Remuneration and Nomination Committees.

 The Board currently consists of the Executive Chairman (Patrick Cheetham), Managing Director (Patrick Cullen) and two non-executive directors (Donald McAlister and Dr Mike Armitage).
-The Board considers that the Board structure is acceptable having regard to the fact that it is not yet revenueearning.
+The Board considers that the Board structure is acceptable having regard to the fact that it is not yet revenue-earning.

 The non-executive directors have committed the time necessary to fulfil their roles during the year.
-The attendance record of the directors at Board and Board Committee meetings are detailed in the Directors' Report on page 17.
+The attendance record of the directors at Board and Board Committee meetings are detailed in the Directors' Report.

 The current non-executive directors are considered independent of management and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
 Despite serving as a non-executive director for more than nine years, Donald McAlister is considered independent of management and free from any business or other relationship which could materially interfere with the exercise of his independent judgement.
-In compliance with good practice, Mr McAlister would normally seek annual re-election rather than every third year as per the

-Articles of Association.
+In compliance with good practice, Mr McAlister would normally seek annual re-election rather than every third year as per the Articles of Association.
 However, as two other Board members are up for election this year Mr McAlister will not be retiring and offering himself for re-election.